BOOKLISTS: YOUNG ADULT DIVERSE and MULTICULTURAL FICTION

 Race in America (The Public Library of Cincinnati and Hamilton County, OH): Author, title, summary for over 25 YA books (fiction and non-fiction) about ethnicity and race in America; fiction titles from Zack by William Bell to If You Come Softly by Jacqueline Woodson.

-African-American Fiction for Teens (Seattle Public Library): Title, author, summary for about 25 recent fiction titles, from Apollo's Concrete Candy to Jacqueline Woodson's I Hadn't Meant to Tell You This.
+African-American Fiction for Teens (Seattle Public Library): Title, author, summary for about 25 recent fiction titles, from Apollo's Concrete Candy to Jacqueline Woodson's Behind You.

 African-American Fiction (Skokie Public Library, IL): Author, title, summary, publication year for more than 20 books, from MT Anderson's The Astonishing Life of Octavian Nothing, v.
 1: The Pox Party to Jacqueline Woodson's From the Notebooks of Melanin Sun.
 The same site also lists African-American non-fiction titles.

-African American Voices: Teen Fiction (Tucson-Pima Public Library): Lists author, title, publication year, and summary for about 25 books.
+African American Voices: Teen Fiction (Tucson-Pima Public Library): Lists author, title, publication year, webcat link and summary for about 20 books.
+Some cover images.

 African-American Novels for Young Adults (Enoch Pratt Free Library - Baltimore): Compiled 2003.
 Author, title, summary, publication year, and webcat link for about a dozen books published in 2001 and 2002, from Evelyn Coleman's Born in Sin to Jacqueline Woodson's Hush.

-Native American Voices: Teen Fiction (Tucson-Pima Public Library): Lists author, title, publication year, and summary for about 25 fiction and 25 non-fiction titles.
+Native American Voices: Teen Fiction (Tucson-Pima Public Library): Lists author, title, publication year, webcat link and summary for about 25 fiction and 25 non-fiction titles.
+Fiction from Sherman Alexie's Reservation Blues to David Marion Wilkinson's Oblivion's Altar: A Novel of Courage.

 African-American Fiction (Skokie Public Library, IL): Author, title, summary, publication year for 6 books.